martymclaugh/ifive-react-native/README.md

 ### Currently waiting release to the iTunes Store.

+iFives.
+The easiest way to send a high five.

+Your friend just told an awesome joke?
+Give them a Five.
+Your child got an A in class?
+Give them a Five.
+It's your turn to buy a round of drinks?
+Give a round of Fives instead.
+You destroyed that presentation at work?
+Give yourself a Five.
+You can't pay your movers?
+Give them some Fives.
+You can't reach across the table to high five?
+Give them a Five.
+Someone just became the worlds best player in a video game?
+Give them a Five.
+Someone said 'Slap me some skin?'
+Slap them some screen instead!
+Just got a Five?
+Give them a Five.

+With up high and down low, there's no being too slow if you have iFives!

 ### iFives is an iOS app built in React Native with an [API](https://github.com/martymclaugh/ifive-api) built in Ruby on Rails.

 ### Note: If you clone this repo, you will need to run the build on an actual iOS device due to the fact that the simulator does not have a device token for push notifications.
 You also will not need to clone the API as the react-native app points to the hosted API.
 Until the actual iTunes release, all text messages and push notifications will be directed to the device running the application.